eturkes/bag3-co-ip/README.md

 In order to run and view the results of this analysis, the prerequisite data is required.
 Please contact me at emir.turkes@eturkes.com if you are interested.
-Otherwise, feel free to reuse this codebase in accordance with the license terms.
+Otherwise, feel free to reuse this codebase in accordance with the license.